Nicolas Galazzi: Club career

 Formed on Academia Pavese and Inter Milan, Galazzi was loaned to Serie D club Fanfulla in 2018, where he made his senior debut.

 He left Inter in 2019, and joined Piacenza.
 Piacenza loaned the player to Serie D club USD Vigor Carpaneto.

-In 2021, he signed for Venezia.
+In 2021, Galazzi signed for Venezia.
 He made his Serie A debut as a late substitute on 22 August 2021 against Napoli.

 On 28 August 2021, he was loaned to Triestina.

-On 30 June 2022, Galazzi moved to Brescia as a part of the move of Jesse Joronen from Brescia to Venezia.
+On 30 June 2022, Galazzi moved to Brescia, as a part of the move of Jesse Joronen from Brescia to Venezia.

+On 8 July 2025, he signed with Serie B club Monza.